vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

-Euclid; already mentioned ; Eratosthenes who first measured correctlý the diameter of the earth and was the founder of scientific chronology ; and others whom we shall meet presently.
+Euclid; already mentioned ; Eratosthenes who first measured correctly the diameter of the earth and was the founder of scientific chronology ; and others whom we shall meet presently.